The Sellout (novel): Awards and honors

-The Sellout was the first American book to win the prestigious Booker prize, an award traditionally reserved for English-language literature not from the U.S. The contest began considering American literature in 2002.
+The Sellout was the first American book to win the prestigious Booker prize, an award traditionally reserved for English-language literature not from the United States.
+The contest began considering American literature in 2013.
+In 2024, it was listed #17 on The New York Times' 100 Best Books of the 21st Century list.

 Publication

 The Sellout was published in 2015 by Farrar, Straus and Giroux and UK publishing house Oneworld Publications.